Japan's fourth-largest city, Nagoya is a modern metropolis with Nagoya Station - the world's largest train station (by floor area) - at its heart.

 The shinkansen is a combination of Japanese aesthetics and leading-edge technology.
 The image of it passing in front of Mt.
 Fuji has become a globally-recognised symbol of modern Japan.

-In this film, we see a high-speed Series 700 JR Central train arriving at platform 17, heading south via Maibara and Kyoto to Shin-Osaka station where it terminates.
+In the film below, we see a high-speed Series 700 JR Central train arriving at platform 17, heading south via Maibara and Kyoto to Shin-Osaka station where it terminates.

 Constructed between 1997 and 2006, the 700 was first entered into service in 1999, and the is characterized by its flat 'duck-bill' nose design.